 It was my vague and maybe over ambitious plan to create a modern thriller with the style, pace and cinematography of the Spaghetti Western.
 With a sudden snowfall just before we shot the finale the downbeat ending is closer to the classic ‘Il Grande Silenzio‘ than was planed - with all the free snow that arrived, I couldn’t resist.

 Filmed without a budget, in an era before CCTV camera systems, we had the freedom to run around the terrifically atmospheric mid-winter car parks of Redditch without interruption.
-Friends played the lead roles and I have to say that despite his staccato dialogue delivery, improved since the recent DVD transfer of the film - but still slightly Michael Caine at times, Dan Mulcrone makes a great vengeful husband and certainly puts in the films best performance.
+Friends played the lead roles and I have to say that despite his staccato dialogue delivery, slightly Michael Caine at times, Dan Mulcrone makes a great vengeful husband and certainly puts in the films best performance.

 Is is any good?